The Wonders of Ginger for Dogs

 Ginger in Dog Treats

 While multiple forms of ginger are readily available in human food I.e. ginger ale, ginger tea, ginger biscuits and gingerbread, it is harder to come by in pet food.
-A fun recipe we love to cook up for our pups (especially during the holiday season) are these Dog Child Gingerbread men.
+A fun easy home cooked recipe we love to cook up for our pups (especially during the holiday season) are these Dog Child Gingerbread men.

 Packed full of healthy ingredients these dog friendly gingerbread men are a huge hit with our wolf pack.
 While the gingerbread cookies you buy at the grocery store are not good for dogs, these gingerbread treats are a lot less sweet and have no preservatives making them a great addition to your dogs holiday meal plan.
 One important differentiator between our gingerbread men and the ones you will be snacking on this season is the lack of nutmeg.
 Please do not add nutmeg to your dogs gingerbread treats, even small amounts can cause an upset stomach for your pooch.
 You may, however, add a dash of turmeric if you want to add an extra boost of health to this recipe.